Edoctorug/ReactAppDavid/README.md

 ```bash
 pip install -r requirements.txt
 ```

-And finally run the server
+Run the server

 ```bash
 python3 manage.py runserver 0.0.0.0:8000
 ```

+Add the IP address to the allowed hosts in core.settings